 Semester IV Credits

 1 Mathematics level depends on previous preparation, Applied College Mathematics (MATH 101) is the minimum requirement.

 Total Semester Credit Hours - G.P.A.
 2.0 min

 Fall Enrollment Trends

-Graduation rates and degrees conferred are unavailable as the program has not had graduates yet
+Graduation rates are unavailable as the program has not been active for three years yet.